Best Display Advertising Campaign: Supla+

 Sanna-Maria: I used a GIF animation on the bottom of the ad.
 And then I used the lightning effect widget, and then another for the countdown timer.

 The design came together pretty much how I wanted it to.
 First, adding the lightning, and then adding new elements.
-Unfortunately, I couldn’t use the lightning to our email design, so that’s a little bit extra for the display and the social media ads.
+Unfortunately, I couldn’t use the lightning to our email design, so that’s a little bit extra for the display and the social media advertising.
 Hopefully it injects a little bit more impact and helps make sure the customer’s eye catches onto the ad.

 Are the assets part of a wider campaign or custom built?